SaileshP97/Machine-Learning-Projects/README.md

        - [MNIST - Number Recognition using CNN](https://github.com/SaileshP97/Machine-Learning-Projects/blob/ffdcd625a3a1da21a16f045e1261407171554a51/CNN_MNIST_Number%20recognition/CNN_MNIST.ipynb): The Data is been extracted from Tensorflow dataset.
 In this project i have used Convolutional neural network to Categorize the Number's image into correct Number Category.
 This project was made by me while doing a Course on Tensorflow.

+   -[California_Housing](https://github.com/SaileshP97/Machine-Learning-Projects/blob/2edff1db33749d19227cda555ab83de10cbb5e7c/California_Housing/california_housing.ipynb): The Data was provided during one of my course on DataScience.
+In this Project i need to predict the Sale Price of house using some features.
+To do so i used 4 different models.
+Linear Regression, ANN, Decision Tree Regression and Random Forest Regression.
+Out of this Random Forest performed better than rest.